Scottish-Tech-Army/nhs-app/cdk/README.md

 The process is basically the same:

 - Create an environment specific backend with the CDK backend stack
-- Use the output to populate environment specific configuration for the web clients
+- Use the output to populate environment specific configuration for the web client
 - Build and deploy the frontend stack.

 Multiple `.env.CONFIG` files can be maintained in the web client folders.
 The `package.json` of each of the web clients can be set to look for particular config files for particular builds: